Martin Dobkin

-In honour of his service to the city the Dr. Martin L. Dobkin Community Park, a large 30 acre park in central Mississauga with multiple facilities, was officially opened on June 14, 1992.
+In honour of his service to the city, the Dr. Martin L. Dobkin Community Park, a large 30 acre park in central Mississauga with multiple facilities, was officially opened on June 14, 1992.

 Background

-Dobkin was born in Toronto, Ontario on May 8, 1942 to Irving and Mary (née Gorlitsky) Dobkin, Jewish immigrants from Russia.
-In 1955, at the age of 13 years, he moved to Cobourg, Ontario with his family.
+Dobkin was born in Toronto, Ontario, on May 8, 1942, to Irving and Mary (née Gorlitsky) Dobkin, Jewish immigrants from Russia.
+In 1955, at the age of 13, he moved to Cobourg, Ontario, with his family.
 He attended Cobourg and District Collegiate Institute.
 He graduated from Queen's University Medical School in 1966.
 This was followed by an internship at Montreal General Hospital and then a one-year residency in pediatrics at the Hospital for Sick Children in Toronto.

 In 1968 he married Michele Bitton and they had 3 children - Edward, Caroline and Alain.
 Also in 1968 he began his medical practice as a family physician in Mississauga. and became a member of the active staff at the Mississauga Hospital.
 In 1970 Dobkin was appointed as coroner in the County of Peel.

 Medical career

 In 1968, Dobkin began practising family medicine in Cooksville in the practice of Drs.
 Ann and J. D. Smith.
 In 1970, he left this practice and opened up his own office in Applewood Hills.
 In 1978, he purchased a property at the corner of Hurontario Street and Central Parkway West and, in conjunction with Dr. K. Malicki, founded the City Centre Family Physician Clinic.
 The clinic soon grew to seven family physicians, the largest family practice clinic in South Mississauga.
 In 1992, a new comprehensive medical building was constructed on the site and the practice continued there.

-Dobkin worked in the Emergency Department of the Mississauga Hospital on a part-time basis for 20 years.
+Dobkin worked in the emergency department of the Mississauga Hospital on a part-time basis for 20 years.
 For the first 17 years in practice, he delivered several hundred newborns.
-He held the position of medical director at the Tyndall Nursing Home from 1976-1984.
+He held the position of medical director at the Tyndall Nursing Home from 1976 to 1984.
 He served on various committees at the Mississauga Hospital and has been a member of the Department of Family Practice since 1968.